- Prisma v7 Migration on Next.js 16 — Turbopack Fix Guide

 The adapter acts as a bridge between Prisma's query interface and the native PostgreSQL driver.
 When Prisma needs to execute a query, it translates it into the format expected by the pg driver, which then handles the actual database communication through the connection pool.

 Here's where things get tricky.
 The official Prisma v7 migration guide recommends changing your generator provider from prisma-client-js to prisma-client.
 However, this creates a module resolution error with Next.js 16's Turbopack bundler.
-When you run your application, you'll encounter an error about missing the .prisma/client/default module.
+The new prisma-client provider generates client code in an ESM-optimized structure outside of node_modules, and Turbopack's module hashing loses reference to the internal runtime during SSR — trapping you in a Cannot find module '.prisma/client/default' loop.

 Your schema's generator block should look exactly like this: